Student Health Services

 First Aid/illness Care

 A registered nurse is available daily to assist with assessment, first aid, and short-term care for accidents and illnesses.
-A physician or nurse practitioner is also available at scheduled times for further diagnosis, treatment and referral for illnesses and injuries.
+A nurse practitioner is also available at scheduled times for further diagnosis, treatment and referral for illnesses and injuries.

 Laboratory facilities allow for diagnosis of conditions such as strep throat, pregnancy and simple urinary tract infections.
 Referrals to outside laboratories and clinic facilities are utilized as needed.